manisekhar-kothuri/7980_01/README.md

 # 7980_01
 Added all the codes including bonus questions.
-For R i done it in R-Notebook(.rmb) file
+For R,I done it in R-Notebook(.rmb) file